Acacia Dining Table - Robust Wood with Character

 Is acacia wood sustainable?

 Yes.
-Acacia trees grow relatively fast and in many cases are harvested for wood production after only 15–20 years.
+Acacia trees grow relatively quickly and are often harvested after 15–20 years for wood production.
 It is a renewable resource.
 We work with certified suppliers.

 Is acacia harder than oak?

 Yes.
 Acacia scores higher on the Janka hardness scale than oak.
-This means that an acacia dining table is generally more scratch-resistant than an oak version.
+This means an acacia dining table is generally more scratch-resistant than an oak variant.

 Can I use an acacia dining table outdoors?

-Rustic-modern, bohemian, natural-organic, and sometimes industrial (dark stained acacia on a black steel frame).
+Rural-modern, bohemian, natural-organic, and sometimes industrial (dark-stained acacia on a black steel frame).
 Acacia is less suitable for pure Scandinavian or Japandi design — for that, oak is the better choice.

 How do I maintain the color of acacia?

-Acacia slowly fades to gray without oil.
-Regular oiling keeps the warm, golden-brown color intact.
+Without oil, acacia will slowly fade to gray.
+Regular oiling maintains the warm, golden-brown color.
 Use teak oil or a universal wood oil, applying and rubbing it in.
 After oiling, dry and polish with a dry cloth.

 Your Custom Acacia Dining Table